CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Use Intersight UI to provision IP Pool

 As a Cloud Admin, you will allocate ip pools to the various application teams to provision their IKS clusters.
 You can either create a single pool that can be used for all of the IKS clusters or provision multiple IP Pools and assign each to individual application teams.
+PLEASE USE THE VALUES SPECIFIED IN THE SNAPSHOTS.
+THESE ARE THE VALUES THAT APPLY TO THE SANDBOX CONFIGURATION.

 ![](intersight-04-iks-hello-images/ippool.png)